How Much Should I Feed My Baby? | The Nourished Child

 Making Homemade Baby Food

-If you buy baby food or make your own, use these conversions to help you figure out how much you need:
+If you buy baby food or make your own baby food, use these conversions to help you figure out how much you need:

 2.5 oz = 5 tbsp